 of Fiumicino Canale between 1118 AD and 1612 AD …

 Summarizing the morphodynamics in the Portus area: sand brought by the Tiber was spread along the coastlines north and south of its outlet.
 The south BW of Portus Claudius stopped the littoral drift to the north inducing: a) sedimentation south of the south BW, b) closure of the seaward outlet of Fossa Traiana, and c) erosion north of the northern BW.
 After around one century, sand started to enter Portus Claudius by its main access channel, probably settling near the entrance, while finer materials entered further inside the port.
 Later on, sand bypassed the port entrance and spread on the coastline north of the port.
 Even later, the port was filled with sand and the coastline prograded in front of it.

 Claudius’ breakwater remains

 Engineers usually distinguish vertical breakwaters (BW) and rubble mound BWs.
-The first are built with caissons filled with marine concrete (e.g. Caesarea Maritima, Israel).
+The first are built with caissons filled with hydraulic concrete (e.g., Caesarea Maritima, Israel).
 The latter are built by dumping stones from a lorry, and concrete can possibly be found on top of the rubble mound (above sea level where it is easier to pour); as we still do today (see http://fr.wikipedia.org/wiki/Brise-lames):

 This picture (Fujairah) shows a modern BW under construction: large artificial blocks of concrete are used nowadays instead of rock, they are placed on top of, and as an armour layer of, a rubble mound made of quarry rock of several tons, which are themselves placed on a core made of quarry run.
 The crest structure (under construction) has a kind of “L” shape.